 Derive Rate of Using Each Activity

 Now, suppose the cost pool of processing shows an amount of $3,00,000.
-And suppose the company’s manpower had to spend 10,000 hours to process all the three products.
-Now, recall that manpower is your cost driver for processing activity.
+And suppose the company’s workforce had to spend 10,000 hours to process all the three products.
+Now, recall that workforce is your cost driver for processing activity.
 So, step 4 is to divide the total of a cost pool by the number of units of a cost driver.
-So, our case, we will divide $3,00,000 (total of a cost pool) by 10,000 hours (total units of the cost driver).
+So, in our case, we will divide $3,00,000 (total of a cost pool) by 10,000 hours (total units of the cost driver).
 What we have got is $30 per man-hour.
 This $30 is the rate of using a worker or the manpower for an hour.

 Evaluate Total Cost

-In step 5, we finally find out how much the cost of activity belongs to which product.
+In step 5, we finally determine how much the cost of activity belongs to which product.
 We know that the total cost associated with processing is $3,00,000.
 We also know that the total manpower hours spent in processing is 10,000 hours.
-Now suppose, out of these 10,000 hours, the company spends 4,000 hours on processing jeans, 3,000 hours on processing shirts and 3,000 on trousers.
+Now suppose, out of these 10,000 hours, the company spends 4,000 hours on processing jeans, 3,000 hours on processing shirts, and 3,000 on trousers.
 Since the rate of using manpower for 1 hour came out to be $30 in step 4, the processing costs for manufacturing of all the jeans is 4,000 (manpower hours) * 30 (rate of manpower per hour) = $1,20,000.

 Marginal Cost Accounting

-Marginal Costing is the type of costing in which only variable costs are assigned to the product while the fixed costs are considered as the costs for the period.
-This means that the fixed costs such as rent, electricity, etc are directly a part of the Income Statement as expenses and are not assigned to any particular product.
+Marginal costing is the type of costing in which only variable costs are assigned to the product while the fixed costs are considered as the costs for the period.
+This means that the fixed costs, such as rent, electricity, etc., are directly a part of the income statement as expenses and are not assigned to any particular product.

 In this approach, it is not possible to identify net profit per product since we don’t know how much of the fixed cost belongs to an individual product.
 This approach only gives the amount of contribution to fixed costs and profits.
 The contribution is the difference between total revenue and the total variable costs.
 This contribution amount is the deciding factor of this whole marginal costing.
 It suggests that until and unless there is a contribution of a single penny per unit, the product should be manufactured.